Greenstand/Greenstand-Overview/Roadmap.md

 + Payout management for planters / collectors

 ## Documentation

-  Clean up Readme's
++ Clean up All Readme's
-  Wallet API published Public
++ Wallet API published Public
-  Review Audit of open links
++ Review Audit of open links
-    Android Documentation
++ Android Documentation
-      Document Image Size History and Strategies Contributor Porthole - Operational Info for Contributors Link all documentation from Greenstand.org
++ Document Image Size History and Strategies
++ Contributor Porthole - Operational Info for Contributors
++ Link all documentation from Greenstand.org
-  Auto updates to documentation for Yaml files etc..
++ Auto updates to documentation for Yaml files etc..
-  Define Private and Public Docs Task New Normal
++ Define Private and Public Docs Task New Normal
-  Web map api (published)
++ Web map api (published)
-  Earnings API (Private)
++ Earnings API (Private)
-  Document all main project tools we use
++ Document all main project tools we use
-  Defining public and private docs..
++ Defining public and private docs..
-  Define Gitbook versus Github Versust Stoplight Studio
++ Define Gitbook versus Github uses.
++ Considering implementing Stoplight Studio Stoplight.io

-  Document the documentation process.
++ Refine documentation on the documentation process.
-  Removal of legacy API's don't need specs.
++ Removal of legacy API's don't need specs.
-  Figure out how to turning a YAML into a readable file on the web
++ Figure out how to turning a YAML into a readable file on the web
-    Stoplight.io has the correct style..
-    Keep current links to api documentation, and keep links to old documentation (production version versus test) Wallet Integration API - published on our website (access control) Web map API published Milestone
++ Keep current links to api documentation, and keep links to old documentation (production version versus test)
++ Wallet Integration API - published with access control
++ Web map API published
-    Access controlled document portal HTML documents
++ Access controlled document portal HTML documents
-    Establish sharing protocol and systems for Private Docs (gitbook versus website?)
++ Establish sharing protocol and systems for Private Docs (gitbook versus website?)
-    Version control for Documentation_ only the live API's should be on our website, others shall be back side documents- Query only data api (when in doubt lock it up..
++ Version control for Documentation_ only the live API's should be on our website, others shall be back side documents- Query only data api (when in doubt lock it up.)

 # Miles Stones: